×

 We asked people in Makati City if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Makati City in the Philippines, it's important to respect local customs and traditions to avoid causing offense.
 Firstly, avoid discussing sensitive topics such as politics, religion, and personal matters unless you are very close with the person.
 Filipinos are generally polite and respectful, and they may feel uncomfortable with such discussions.
 Secondly, don't disrespect elders.
 In Filipino culture, elders are highly respected.
 Always use polite forms of address when speaking to them, and never raise your voice or argue with an elder.
 Thirdly, don't refuse food or invitations to eat.
 Filipinos are known for their hospitality and they often express it through food.
 Refusing an offer of food can be seen as rude or ungrateful.
 Fourthly, avoid public displays of anger or frustration.
 Filipinos value harmony and prefer to avoid confrontation.
 If you have a problem, it's better to discuss it calmly and politely.
 Fifthly, don't forget to say "po" and "opo" when speaking to elders or people in authority.
 These words are used to show respect and failing to use them can be seen as disrespectful.
 Lastly, avoid being too direct or blunt.
 Filipinos often use indirect communication to avoid causing offense or embarrassment.
-Try to be tactful and considerate in your communication," remarked one expat in Makati City, Philippines.
+Try to be tactful and considerate in your communication," replied a member in Makati City.

 About the Author